Jhonny Acosta

-Jhonny Acosta Zamora (born 21 July 1983) is a Costa Rican professional footballer who plays as a defender for the Costa Rica national team.
+Jhonny Acosta Zamora (born 21 July 1983) is a Costa Rican professional footballer who plays as a defender for Pitbulls.

 Club career

 Acosta made his professional debut for Santos de Guápiles in the 2004/05 season and left them in 2010 for Alajuelense with whom he won three league titles.
 In January 2013, he moved abroad to have a six-month loan spell at Mexican second division side Dorados.

 On 8 September 2016, Acosta joined Herediano.
 On 29 November 2017, he renewed his contract for another year.
 On 10 January, he switched to Colombian club Rionegro Águilas.